FORMiND-Lab/formind-lab/content/authors/admin/_index.md

 education:
   courses:
-    - course: Ph.D. in Computer Science and Engineering.
-Supervisor - Prof. XU, Qiang
+    - course: Ph.D. in Computer Science and Engineering
       institution: The Chinese University of Hong Kong
       year: 2023
     - course: Bachelor in Electronic Engineering